This shows you the differences between two versions of the page.

 | + | |||

-| + | ==== Boot Mode ==== | ||
+| + | ==== Boot mode ==== | ||

 | + | |||

-| + | You can flash the images to SPI or eMMC storage in VIM2, and setup one of them as the default boot media by KBI. | ||
+| + | You can flash images to either SPI flash or eMMC storage on the VIM2, and use KBI to set one of them as the default boot media. | ||

 | + | |||

-| + | Set the default boot media as the SPI: | ||
+| + | Set the default boot media to SPI flash: | ||

 | + | ```shell | ||